bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 2.0.6

 * Added the option to filter data exclusively rather than inclusively with the exclusiveFiltering setting.
-* Added callbackFilters that fires when a filter is changed and can return the filter values.
+* Added callbackFilters that fires when a filter is changed and returns the filter values if needed.
+* Added dataRaw option to use raw KML, XML or JSON data instead of the AJAX call.
+* Added basic raw data example rawdata-example.php file.
+* Added visibleMarkersList option that updates the location list to only display data from the markers that are curently displayed on the map.
+* Changed the distance error functionality so that the map centers and zooms automatically and all locations are displayed on the map.
 * Fixed issue with fullMapStart and inlineDirections setting combination.
 * Fixed issue with global olat and olng variables not being set with autoGeocode setting enabled.
 * Fixed issue with maxDistance and autoGeocode setting combination.